coryglover/coryglover.github.io/projects.md

       <img src="/assets/images/projects/net_entanglement.png" alt="Icon" style="width: 150px; height: 150px; border-radius: 5px;">
       <!-- Text -->
       <p style="margin: 0;">
         Physical networks are networks which take up volume in 3D-space.
-Our previous work introduced various measures of link entanglement in these networks.
-We are applying these measures to network materials to understand the effect entanglement has on the physical properties of a network.
+We have introduced various measures of link entanglement in these networks, such as the average crossing number and graph linking number.
+We are now applying these measures to network materials to understand the effect entanglement has on the physical properties of a network.
       </p>
     </div>
   </div>